 First Aid: Allergic Reactions

-Allergic reactions can be triggered by foods, medications, insect stings, pollen, or other substances.
-Although most allergic reactions aren't serious, severe reactions can be life threatening and require immediate medical attention.
+Allergic reactions can be triggered by foods, medicines, pets, insect stings, pollen, and other things.
+Most allergic reactions aren't serious.
+But severe reactions can be life-threatening and need immediate medical care.

 Signs and Symptoms

 - slight swelling